zokam1411/milestone-project-3/README.md

 1. As Moderator I want to Edit or Delete any ad.
 - On main page click on any category.
-- On category page choose ad and click.
+- On category page choose ad and click on it.
 - On ad view page EDIT and DELETE buttons are visible.
 - Locate page navigation and click Home.
 - On home page click on the one of recent added ads.